Claire Danes: Film

 Danes played Beth March in the 1994 film adaptation of Little Women.
 Although ABC canceled My So-Called Life in 1995, her higher profile led to being cast in several film roles, including 1995's Home for the Holidays and 1996's I Love You, I Love You Not and To Gillian on Her 37th Birthday.

 Her first leading role on the big screen came in 1996, when she portrayed Juliet in the film Romeo + Juliet, inspiring director Baz Luhrmann to call her, at age 16, "the Meryl Streep of her generation".
 Later that year, it was reported that she turned down the female lead role in Titanic.

 In 1997, Danes played abused wife Kelly Riker in The Rainmaker, directed by Francis Ford Coppola, as well as Jenny in Oliver Stone's noir U Turn.

 In 1998, she played several very different roles: Cosette in Les Misérables, and the pregnant teenage daughter of Polish immigrants in Polish Wedding.

 In 1999, she made her first appearance in an animated feature with the English version of Princess Mononoke.
 That same year, she played the role of Julie Barnes in the big screen adaptation of the 1970s TV show The Mod Squad.
 She also starred in Brokedown Palace.

 Danes left her career temporarily to attend Yale, having made 13 films in five years.
-In 2002, she returned to film.
-She starred in Igby Goes Down.
+In 2002, she returned to film, starring in Igby Goes Down.
 Later that year, she co-starred as Clarissa Vaughan's (played by Meryl Streep) daughter in the Oscar-nominated film The Hours.
 The following year, she was cast in Terminator 3: Rise of the Machines, followed by Stage Beauty in 2004.
 She earned critical acclaim in 2005 when she starred in Shopgirl and The Family Stone.
 In 2007, she appeared in the fantasy Stardust, which she described as a "classic model of romantic comedy".
 In 2007, she appeared in the drama film, Evening, and the thriller film, The Flock.
 She was also featured in the 2008 film, Me and Orson Welles.